kedacore/keda-docs/content/docs/2.5/scalers/redis-streams.md

 - `databaseIndex` - The Redis database index.
 Defaults to `0` if not specified.
 - `enableTLS` - Allow a connection to Redis using tls.
 (Values: `true`, `false`, Default: `false`, Optional)

+> ⚠️ **WARNING:** In this version, `enableTLS: true` automatically skips the certificate verification which is insecure.
+Use v2.9 or above to properly verify the server certificate.

 Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables:

 - `addressFromEnv` - The host and port of the Redis server, similar to `address`, but reads it from an environment variable on the scale target.
 Name of the environment variable your deployment uses to get the Redis server URL.
 The resolved host should follow a format like `my-redis:6379`.